 At present we think that CRGs will not have to develop a separate topic list and it may be more useful for CRGs to scope out good clinical questions regarding diagnosis and comparison of appropriate diagnostic tests and prioritisation of appropriate tests.

 At present we are not certain how many areas of common interest will be identified.
 Therefore we would like CRGs to consider other review groups when registering titles.
 Studies of diagnostic test accuracy usually focus on one condition to be identified, which will usually be within the scope of one review group.
 Registered titles will be circulated to all review groups in the same way the systematic reviews of interventions are circulated to all groups.
 We look forward to developing guidance on this as more reviews are registered.

 As with Cochrane Intervention reviews you should contact the relevant Cochrane Review Group (CRG).
-However, please note, not all CRGs will start registering titles of Cochrane systematic reviews of diagnostic test accuracy (DTA).
-When a CRG is ready to start accepting authors' requests to register titles for DTA reviews we recommend that the author team includes members with the following expertise:
+However, please note, not all CRGs are registering titles of Cochrane systematic reviews of diagnostic test accuracy (DTA).
+When a CRG accepts requests to register titles for DTA review we recommend that the author team includes members with the following expertise: